nextflow-io/training/docs/hello_nextflow/03_hello_containers.md

 nextflow run hello_containers.nf
 ```

-!NOTE
+!!!
+NOTE

     The `nextflow.config` in our current working directory contains `docker.enabled = true`, which tells Nextflow to use Docker to run processes.
 Without that configuration we would have to specify the `-with-docker` flag when running the script.

 ### 3.3.
 Check the results